-NUS EXTRA CARD
+NUS EXTRA CARD - NOW CALLED TOTUM

-An NUS Extra card can be used to get discounts and extras that are only available to students.
+An NUS Extra card - now renamed the TOTUM card - can be used to get discounts and extras that are only available to students.
 There is a wide range of discounts, including dining, entertainment, shopping and travel.
 Any student studying full or part-time is eligible for a card, which can be ordered online.
 You can buy a one, two or three-year card.